To Be Successful, There Are A Few Important Things…

 Do NOT Fertilize Tender Trees!

 First off, never fertilize fruit trees, especially young ones.
 Most fruit trees, if planted in good soil, do not require fertilizer.
 If you have poor soil, build your soil with fungal compost, add chopped leaves and mulch.
-Good soil will feel your tree.
+Good soil will feed your tree.
 Fertilizer keeps the tree, preventing it from recognizing natural cues to go dormant.
 This can cause shock, injury and death to the tree when winter hits with full force, sometimes with little warning, in northern climates.

 We will cover this fully in another tutorial; however, it is also good to note that fertilizing DOES slow down the maturation and fruit bearing properties.